 New Delhi is part of the megalopolis known simply as Delhi, whose "metropolitan area, known as the National Capital Region (NCR) encompasses the entire NCT as well as the neighbouring satellite towns of Faridabad and Gurgaon in Haryana, and Noida and Ghaziabad in Uttar Pradesh making it the 5th most populous megalopolis in the world, with 19.5 million people".
 New Delhi is both the seat of Indian governmental power as well as a cultural mecca.
 Its combination of a burgeoning youth culture, a modernizing infrastructure, and reasonably predictable if varied climate all make it a real draw from tourists and students alike.

-Businesses, too, have been attracted to New Delhi, and this has led to a general increase in the quality of living experienced by its residents.
 "In recent years, Delhi's service sector has expanded exponentially due in part to the large skilled English-speaking workforce which has attracted many multinational companies.
 Key service industries include information technology (IT), telecommunications, banking, media and life sciences.
 Delhi and its suburbs account for over 30% of India's IT and IT-enabled services (ITeS) exports - the second largest in the country (Bangalore accounts for 35%).
 Delhi's manufacturing industry has also grown considerably as many consumer goods industries have established manufacturing units and headquarters in and around Delhi ranging from Pepsico and Gap to zipper giant YKK".